fnobregasantos/Emergence-of-High-Order-Functional-Hubs-in-the-Human-Brain/README.md

 ## Step 1: Block of code by Guillaume and:
 ## Step 2: Code by Pierre Baudot.

-# Organized spreadsheet with everything.
+The final result is a pandas DataFrame with everything.

 # Code Block 2: Computation of High-Order Hubs